To Vote (in favour) or not to vote – that is the question.

 There have been many in the past couple of years that appeared to be sensible and aligned to progress in an ESG related matter, but in reality the purpose was the opposite.
 We will follow up with a future soapbox on examples of this from the current voting season.

-Additionally, critics only point to instances where shareholder support has been low – ignoring the fact that there has been good progress in other areas.
+Additionally, critics only point to instances where shareholder support has been low - ignoring the fact that there has been good progress in other areas.
 For instance, in the UK there has been success in getting companies across the spectrum of industries to set transition plans and disclose targets.
 In the US, resolutions requiring adoption of proxy access (enabling shareholders to propose alternative board candidates) was widely seen on ballots pre-Covid.
-These have now largely disappeared; given they were successful the adoption of proxy access is now widely perceived as best practice with the vast majority of companies in the S&P 500 now having such provisions.
+These have now largely disappeared; given they were successful the adoption of proxy access is now widely perceived as best practice with the vast majority of companies in the SandP 500 now having such provisions.
 Similarly, shareholders were successful in encouraging companies to produce EEO-1 reports on enhanced diversity reporting.

 However, in the US there has been a narrowing of the rules under which shareholder proposals may be excluded from the proxy, with further limitations on certain exclusions also being proposed.
 Therefore, the number of resolutions expected to make proxy statements this coming season is likely to increase significantly.
-Notwithstanding this narrowing, no proposal makes it to the proxy statement unless approved by the Securities & Exchange Commission (SEC).
-Its decision whether to permit a proposal is largely determined by the SEC’s interpretation as to whether the issue is considered to be ordinary business, perceived to be micro-managing or special business.
+Notwithstanding this narrowing, no proposal makes it to the proxy statement unless approved by the Securities and Exchange Commission (SEC).
+Its decision whether to permit a proposal is largely determined by the SECs interpretation as to whether the issue is considered to be ordinary business, perceived to be micro-managing or special business.

 We are aware of many shareholder proposals currently being filed for this coming proxy season.
 Wells Fargo attempted (unsuccessfully) to prevent a freedom of association resolution from making the ballot.
 The proposal will require the company to respect the rights of bank employees to join unions and negotiate for improved conditions.
 Similar proposals (filed by the US Union Fund) are being submitted at other companies including FirstService Corporation, Tesla, Amazon, Walmart, and Delta Airlines.